aura-lsprog-86/rgb2yiq/README.md

        $ chmod u+x rgb2yiq.py

-7. You are ready to execute the program! check the following section.
+7. You are ready to execute the program!
+Check the following section.

 How to use
 ==========